rcazzara/seldovia/_people/Miller_Grace_Gleason.md

 all over, you know, everybody.
 (Laughter) It was just a -- it was really something.

-But they’d come to town and especially these -- these Columbia River boys, they were really a bad bunch.
+But theyâ€™d come to town and especially these -- these Columbia River boys, they were really a bad bunch.
 And they just figure, you know, they were big, all big, all well over six feet, all of those guys.
 And there was -- I think there was six or eight of them.

-And they’d come to town.
-They just figure the town’s theirs.
-They’re going to take over, you know, and they’d -- hell, they’d just do whatever they want.
+And theyâ€™d come to town.
+They just figure the townâ€™s theirs.
+Theyâ€™re going to take over, you know, and theyâ€™d -- hell, theyâ€™d just do whatever they want.

-And Dad’d -- we -- in those days we didn’t have regular telephones.
-They had the old -- like the cop’s phone was a short and a long, and you know you’d ring the thing like that and so dad would get this short and long.
+And Dadâ€™d -- we -- in those days we didnâ€™t have regular telephones.
+They had the old -- like the copâ€™s phone was a short and a long, and you know youâ€™d ring the thing like that and so dad would get this short and long.

-Of course, everybody, soon as everybody heard the short and long, everybody -- you’d hear, click, click, click, click, click, click, click, people all over trying to -- (phone ringing)
+Of course, everybody, soon as everybody heard the short and long, everybody -- youâ€™d hear, click, click, click, click, click, click, click, people all over trying to -- (phone ringing)

 JAN YAEGER: So we're continuing with Mike Miller and you were talking